-The Interface 1010 supports all Gamry electrochemical applications software, including Gamry Electrochemical Energy Software.
+The Interface 5000 supports all Gamry electrochemical applications software, including the Gamry Electrochemical Energy software.
+The Electrochemical Energy software was not supported on several older, low-cost instruments.

-The Interface 1010 should be particularly useful in laboratories where high test-throughput is required.
-Multiple Interface 1010s can be used to configure flexible multichannel systems, where the number of potentiostats in each system can vary as needed.
-For example, a dozen Interface 1010s in a laboratory can be used as one eight-potentiostat system and four stand-alone systems one week, then used as two six-potentiostat systems the next week.
+The Interface 5000 is particularly useful in laboratories where high-test throughput is required.
+Multiple Interface 5000s can be used to configure flexible multichannel systems, where the number of potentiostats in each system can vary as needed.
+For example, a dozen Interface 5000s in a lab can be used as one eight-potentiostat multichannel system and four stand-alone systems in one week, then used as two six-potentiostat multichannel systems the next week.

-Typical applications for the Interface 1010 include:
+Typical applications for the Interface 5000 include:

-- Corrosion testing, - Evaluation of protective coatings and paints, - Research in electrochemical storage and conversion, - Battery and electrochemical capacitor evaluation, - Bio-electrochemical testing, - Electrochemical sensor development.
+- Research in electrochemical storage and conversion, and - Battery and electrochemical capacitor evaluation.

-Multichannel Systems
+Multichannel Potentiostat Systems

-The Interface 1010 can form several different types of multichannel multiple potentiostat systems.
+The Interface 5000 can form several different types of multiple-potentiostat systems.
+You can mix Interface 5000s and Interface 1000s in all systems.

-In one type of system, multiple Interface 1010 units are simply stacked on top of each other.
-The Interface 1010 chassis was designed for easy and secure stacking.
+In one type of system, multiple Interface 5000 units are simply stacked on top of each other.
+The Interface 5000 chassis was designed for easy and secure stacking.
 The rubber feet on the bottom of one instrument mate with indentations in the top of the instrument below.

-In this type of system, each Interface 1010 is powered by an individual AC Adapter, which in turn can be powered by a multiple output AC power strip.
+In this type of system, each Interface 5000 is powered by an individual AC Adapter, which, in turn, can be powered by a multiple output AC power strip.
 The multiple USB connections for the system can be obtained from an inexpensive commercial USB hub.
+We do not recommend bus-powered hubs in these systems.

-In a more formal, less-cluttered system, multiple Interface 1010 units can be added to a special Gamry-supplied rack called the Interface Power Hub.
-This smart rack arranges the units side by side and takes care of power and USB connections.
+In a more formal, less-cluttered system, you can add multiple Interface 5000 units to a special Gamry-supplied rack called the Interface Power Hub.
+This smart rack arranges units side-by-side and takes care of power and USB connections.
 Individual units can still be easily added and removed as required.

 In some multiple potentiostat systems, users want synchronized operation of several potentiostats.
 This is often desirable when multiple units are connected to one electrochemical cell.
-Examples of this include ring-disk systems, series-connected laminar-flow generation-detection systems, localized EIS and electrochemical microscopy.
+Examples of this include ring-disk systems, series-connected laminar-flow generation-detection systems, localized EIS, and electrochemical microscopy.

-A special synchronization port (Sync port) on the rear of each Interface 1010 allows one master instrument to control the clocks and data-acquisition timing of multiple serf instruments.
-The master can even generate sine waves used for EIS experiments, and the serfs can acquire very accurate EIS data derived from the master's excitation waveform.
+A special synchronization port (Sync port) on the rear of each Interface 5000 allows one Master instrument to control the clocks and data-acquisition timing of multiple Serf instruments.
+The Master can even generate sine waves used for EIS experiments and the Serfs can acquire very accurate EIS data derived from the Master's excitation waveform.
 Additional information concerning synchronization cables can be found in Appendix C.

-Heat can be an issue in a multichannel System.
-This subject is discussed in detail in Appendix E of this manual.
+Heat can be an issue in a multichannel potentiostat system.
+This subject is discussed in detail in Appendix F of this manual.

-Front Panel Customization
+Front-Panel Customization

-The Interface 1010 supports a flexible labeling scheme for identifying potentiostats in a multiple potentiostat (multichannel) system.
-A clear window in the plastic overlay on the Interface 1010's front panel lets you create your own identification of each potentiostat in a system.
+The Interface 5000 supports a custom labeling scheme for identifying potentiostats in a multiple-potentiostat system.
+A clear window in the plastic overlay on the Interface 5000's front panel lets you create your own identification of each potentiostat in a system.